 In fact, many types of investments perform better when interest rates go down or when the economy underperforms.
 And you have the potential to get far bigger returns than you would from the bank, you just need to be willing to take on a higher level of risk and do your homework.

 Risk vs reward

-Of course, picking the right shares to buy and sell is often far easier said than done.
+Of course, picking the right shares to buy and sell is often easier said than done.
 If you want shares that can provide capital growth, you may need to look beyond the large-cap stocks on the ASX.
-However, shares can also provide an ongoing source of income through dividends, so you also have the option of investing in companies with a history of paying solid dividends to shareholders.
+Alternatively, shares can also provide an ongoing source of income through dividends, so you also have the option of investing in companies with a history of paying solid dividends to shareholders.